 - Strict JSON/structured output requirements on complex schemas

-- Function calling pipelines where reliability trumps cost
+- Function calling pipelines where reliability outweighs cost

-- Any workload involving personal data that requires GDPR/HIPAA compliance
+- Any workload involving personal data that requires GDPR or HIPAA compliance

 This isn't a reason to avoid DeepSeek entirely.
-It is a reason to build routing logic that keeps PII, health data, financial records, and anything regulated under GDPR, HIPAA, or SOC 2 off the DeepSeek endpoint.
-Non-personal data — code, internal documents, anonymized queries — is generally lower risk.
+It's a reason to build routing logic that keeps PII, health data, financial records, and anything regulated under GDPR, HIPAA, or SOC 2 off the DeepSeek endpoint.
+Non-personal data — code, internal documents, anonymized queries — carries substantially lower risk.

 Decision rule: If the query could identify a user, include payment details, or fall under a compliance framework your customers are subject to, route it to OpenAI or Anthropic.
 Everything else is a candidate for DeepSeek.